CBPP-Web-Lib/7-13-23sfp/README.md

 Requirements: Docker

-Windows requires WSL or some sort of Unix shell
+Windows requires WSL or some sort of Unix shell.

+Main JS files are in node/src

 Run `./install.sh` first then